ashuang/procman/doc/content/tutorial.md

 First, open up your favorite terminal program and run the deputy command:

 \code
-bot-procman-deputy
+procman-deputy
 \endcode

 Then, in another terminal, launch the sheriff GUI.

 \code
-bot-procman-sheriff
+procman-sheriff
 \endcode

 When you run the sheriff, you should see a GUI that looks something like this:

-\image html sheriff-gui-empty.png "bot-procman-sheriff with one deputy and no commands."
+\image html sheriff-gui-empty.png "procman-sheriff with one deputy and no commands."

 There are three panes in the sheriff GUI:
 - Top left: the command pane